Last Updated: 18 October 2024

 As a dog parent, you know paw care is key to keeping your furry friend happy.
 You know it’s important to check, groom, and protect their paws regularly.
-But what about protecting your dog’s paws in snow?
+But do you know how to protect dog paws in winter and snow?
 During fall and winter, dogs paws are especially vulnerable.
-(Especially if you take them along with you when you’re off hiking or skiing.)

 Because just like us, dogs are sensitive to cold.
 Exposure to cold air, rain and snow can cause chapped paws and dry, itchy skin.
 Then there’s things like ice, chemicals and melting salts that can hurt your dog.
 But the good thing is, we can show you how to protect dog paws in snow, both during fall and winter.